raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 The Daily Run leaderboard refreshes automatically at 00:00 midnight GMT, clearing all scores from the past day.
 When viewing scores in-game, there's also a handy timer to tell you when the boards will be cleared.

+To view Hard Mode leaderboards in-game, enable "Hard Mode" from the Options menu before checking.
+To return to regular leaderboards, disable this setting.

 # Strategies

 Here are a couple tips to hopefully help you conquer the HEXAPLEX!